Gray-Box Nonlinear Feedback Optimization: Numerical Evaluations

-We augment the above controllers with projection onto the constraint set (similar to \eqref{eq:hybrid_controller_TV_GD_update}) and implement them in closed loop with the system~\eqref{eq:sys_simulation}.
-Specifically, the approximate sensitivity $\hat{H}$ is a perturbed version of $C(I-A)^{-1}B$, and the element-wise relative error is not more than $30\%$.
-The model-based controller, the controller with sensitivity learning\cite{picallo2021adaptive}, and our proposed gray-box controller \eqref{eq:hybrid_controller_TV} all utilize $\hat{H}$.
-We set the corresponding step sizes as $\eta = 7.5\times 10^{-5}$.
-The model-free controller\cite{he2022model} experiences divergence with this step size, and, therefore, we select $\eta = 5\times 10^{-5}$ in this case.
-The smoothing parameter is $\delta = 10^{-3}$.
-We set $C=1$ in the rule \eqref{eq:adaptive_coeff_constant_TV} adopted by the gray-box controller to tune $\alpha_k$.

-Fig.~\ref{fig:comparison_dynamic_regret} illustrates the evolutions of the time-averaged dynamic regret (i.e., $\reg/T$) incurred by such closed-loop interconnections.
-We observe similar patterns as Fig.~\ref{fig:comparison}.
+We augment the above controllers with projection onto the constraint set (similar to \eqref{eq:hybrid_controller_TV_GD_update}) and implement them in closed loop with the plant~\eqref{eq:sys_simulation}.
+Analogous to the above experiment, we perform $30$ independent runs. \cref{fig:comparison_dynamic_regret} illustrates the evolutions of the time-averaged dynamic regret values (i.e., $\reg/T$) incurred by these closed-loop interconnections.
+We observe similar patterns as \cref{fig:comparison}.
 The direct use of the approximate sensitivity $\hat{H}$ diminishes solution accuracy.
-Nonetheless, by suitably incorporating this information, the gray-box controller achieves a better performance compared to the model-free controller and the controller with sensitivity learning.
-Further, for the considered iteration range it closely matches the benchmark with the exact sensitivity.
+Nonetheless, by suitably incorporating this information, the gray-box controller achieves better performance compared to the model-free controller and the controller with sensitivity learning.
+Furthermore, for the considered iteration range, the gray-box controller is the closest to the benchmark with the exact sensitivity.